lubnc4261/Python-Terminal/README.md

 mass   -   shows everything about the pc

-net all   -  complex network informations
+net /all   -  complex network informations

 storage  -   informations about the os / c: drive

 tasklist  -  shows all running tasks

 iplookup -   ip to domain / domain to ip
+/domain
+/ip

 mac  -   prints the mac adress